 • Don’t over mix the batter.
 If you overmix the batter, gluten will develop causing tough banana bread.
 You only need to mix until wet and dry ingredients are combined.

-• Don’t over bake: Remove bread from the oven as soon as toothpick comes out clean.
+• Don’t over bake: Remove banana bread from the oven as soon as toothpick comes out clean.
 Bread will keep cooking with residual heat and over baking results in dry bread.

 • If your bananas aren’t ripe enough: Here is a tutorial how to ripen bananas faster.